kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-03-register-manage-services.md

 - A valid certificate signed by the Kyma Certificate Authority
 - The [jq](https://stedolan.github.io/jq/download/) tool to prettify the JSON output
 - Your [Application name exported](ac-01-create-application.md#prerequisites) as an environment variable
-- Your [cluster domain, generated client certificate and key exported](ac-02-get-client-certificate.md#generate-a-csr-and-send-it-to-kyma) as environment variables
+- Your cluster domain, generated client certificate and key exported as environment variables <!-- TODO: adjust to the new flow -->

 > **CAUTION:** On a local Kyma deployment, skip SSL certificate verification when making a `curl` call, by adding the `-k` flag to it.
 Alternatively, add the Kyma certificates to your local certificate storage on your machine using the `kyma import certs` command.